Dashboards for business: three examples of practical use

 Present-day web analytics tools allow you to keep an eye on almost every action visitors take on your website.
 With that said,wouldn’t you agree that simply sending user actions to Google Analytics is not nearly enough?
 The burning question you need to answer is: How can you gain actionable insight into your business performances from all the data you’ve collected?

-In this article we share several examples of dashboards that can be updated in real time, helping you make data-driven decisions.
+In this article we share several examples of business dashboards that can be updated in real time, helping you make data-driven decisions.
 Such reports can be useful for marketing specialists, program developers, content managers and analysts in Ecommerce projects.

 With these dashboards, you can answer a number of sensitive questions, such as: